rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 ![3x3](/images/3x3-dom.jpg)

 It can't be done!
-Any grid you can cover with dominoes has to have an even number of squares, but a 3x3 grid has 25.
+Any grid you can cover with dominoes has to have an even number of squares, but a 3x3 grid has 9.
 We lose, through no fault of our own.

 This pretty much solves grids.
 You can tile them with dominoes if and only if they have an even number of squares.
-Nothing interesting happens here.
-But this gives us two natural questions to ask:
+But this gives us two natural questions to
+ask:

 1. What if we used something other than dominoes?